ezrahall1/aws-bash-script/README.md

 <h2>Program walk-through:</h2>
 <H3>Step 1 - Creating EC2 instance</H3>

 Once I logged into my AWS account, I clicked on services and navigated to EC2.
-From there I entered the name of the EC2 instanc and select Amazon Linux.
+From there I entered the name of the EC2 instance and select Amazon Linux.
-In the network settings section I left "allow SSH traffic from" ticked as well as leaving the rest of the seeting as defualt ad clicking launch instance.
+In the network settings section I left "allow SSH traffic from" ticked as well as leaving the rest of the settings as defualt and clicking launch instance.

 Once you have log into the AWS account you would need to click on services and navigate to EC2.
 Enter the name of the EC2 select Amazon Linux, make sure the Amazon Machine Image (AMI) says free tier eligible.